China sets this year's economic growth target at 'around 5%' - KESQ

 This month, the NPC is due to endorse the appointment of a government of Xi loyalists including a new premier after the 69-year-old president expanded his status as China’s most powerful figure in decades by awarding himself a third five-year term as party general secretary in October, possibly preparing to become leader for life.
 Li, an advocate of free enterprise, was forced out as the No. 2 party leader in October.

+Separately, the Ministry of Finance announced a 7.2% budget increase for the ruling party’s military wing, the People’s Liberation Army, to 1.55 trillion yuan ($224 billion), the 29th straight annual increase.
+China’s military spending is the world’s second highest after the United States.
+The Stockholm International Peace Research Institute says the two countries together account for half of global military outlays.

+Li’s report called for boosting consumer spending by increasing household incomes but gave no details in his unusually brief, 53-minute speech.
+It was less than half the length of work reports in some previous years.

-In his report Sunday, the premier called for accelerating industrial and technology development, an area in which Beijing’s state-led efforts have strained relations with Washington and other trading partners.
+The premier called for “building up our country’s strength and self-reliance in science and technology,” an area in which Beijing’s state-led efforts to create competitors in electric cars, clean energy, telecoms and other fields have strained relations with Washington and other trading partners.
 They complain China steals or pressures foreign companies to hand over technology and improperly subsidizes and shields its fledgling competitors in violation of its market-opening commitments.

 Xi earlier singled out encouraging jittery consumers and entrepreneurs to spend and invest as a priority at the ruling party’s economic planning meeting in December.